 Before I make any decisions to purchase a product or try out a new service, I take the time to find out what customers have to say about the product.
 For me, customer reviews, especially the TransferWise complaints, give an indication of what is really happening with the company.
-TransferWise takes the time to listen to their customers, understand their problems and solve them as soon as possible, and better than the customer expected.
+Wise takes the time to listen to their customers, understand their problems and solve them as soon as possible, and better than the customer expected.
 It is clear to me that they place emphasis on managing their reputation.
-Here are some of the typical TransferWise complaints I have come across, including the steps that the company has taken to resolve the issues.
+Here are some of the typical complaints I have come across, including the steps that the company has taken to resolve the issues.

 Too Good to be True?!

-I went through the people I know and asked one question, has anyone used TransferWise?
-I questioned whether TransferWise is a Scam.
+I went through the people I know and asked one question, has anyone used Wise/TransferWise?
+I questioned whether Wise/TransferWise is a Scam.
 I believe this is because the excellent rates and brilliant service sound too good to be true.
-There may even be a question about whether with TransferWise lost money is possible.
+There may even be a question about whether with Wise/TransferWise lost money is possible.
 However, my experience has been excellent from the first transaction.
-I decided to consider the hundreds of positive reviews, visionary investors like Richard Branson, and all the recognition of TransferWise from the mass media.
-Now, years later through my personal experience, I can attest that TransferWise is real, true and lives up to promises.
+I decided to consider the hundreds of positive reviews, visionary investors like Richard Branson, and all the recognition of Wise from the mass media.
+Now, years later through my personal experience, I can attest that Wise is real, true and lives up to promises.
 Just check out customers feedback below.

 There was one client who loves the service that is on offer and confirms that TransferWise is legit but feels that the fees that they charge are not as low as what they can get from a bank.
 They acknowledge that the fees are better though and there is transparency since the real market exchange rate is used.
 A TransferWise Support staff responded to this complaint, informing the customer that the fee when sending money from Euros comes to 0.5% of the amount that is converted, which is approximately 8 times cheaper that the charges for banks from the UK.
 The customer complaint stemmed from a lack of understanding, especially when the fees may have been calculated in a different currency.
 Fees may differ based on the destination as well, for example, the fees for transferring in USD are slightly different from those of all other currencies.
 This is something that as a customer, you need to be careful to check on.